orac81/Orac-Draughts/readme.md

 Below are details on some different checkers playing engines I have written over time.
 ## DYNAMO DRAUGHTS
-DYNAMO DRAUGHTS is a program that plays International (10x10), Canadian (12x12), Spanish, American Pool, Portugese and Russian (8x8) games.
+DYNAMO DRAUGHTS is an open source program that plays International (10x10), Canadian (12x12), Spanish, American Pool, Portugese and Russian (8x8) games.
 It is moderately strong, has many features not found on modern programs, and it was widely featured on many magazine cover disks and shareware libraries back in the 1990s.
 The original DOS version is included, together with a text/console version for win32 and linux, which compiles with C99 compatible compilers.

 Download dynamo v9.18 with source:
   <https://github.com/orac81/Orac-Draughts/raw/main/dyna918a.zip>